International China Concern (ICC) is established

 Rainbow Disabled Children’s Services Centre is registered in Changsha.

 Opening of the new Lighthouse Children’s Centre in Changsha.
-Hengyang infant/toddler unit opened.
-Community Outreach Project commenced in Changsha.
+Hengyang infant/toddler unit is opened.
+Family Partners Programme commenced in Changsha.

 Home For Independent Youth